 Integrative Medicine in Residency Track

 Our program is the first residency in Ohio to offer the Integrative Medicine in Residency Track sponsored by the University of Arizona Center at Tucson Center for Integrative Medicine.
 The IMR track is a 180-hour online curriculum that is optional for second and third year residents.
 Participants devote one or more elective blocks to access the online IMR content, as well as setting up local experiences in Integrative and/or Functional Medicine.
 Some of their academic funds are used to defray a portion of the tuition expense.
-Residents who participate are mentored by Dr. Kelly, who has himself completed the two-year faculty fellowship in Integrative Medicine through the Arizona Center.
+Residents who participate are mentored by Ann Rutt, CNP, who is currently in the two-year faculty fellowship in Integrative Medicine through the Arizona Center.

 Our residency program has received osteopathic recognition that was granted by the ACGME in 2015 and was dually accredited by AOA and ACGME prior to 2015.
 We have an osteopathic focused learning environment that spans the length of our educational program.
 Our program has been nationally recognized for our innovative osteopathic curriculum for both allopathic and osteopathic residents.
 We teach the osteopathic principles of practice through focused and longitudinal educational experiences.
 Our 2nd year osteopathic residents lead monthly lectures to teach their peers the foundations of osteopathy.
 Dr. Katie Jones DO, a graduate of our program who routinely practices OMT, also teaches practical application of OMT to all residents.

 Residents have the opportunity to schedule counseling sessions with our behavioral science director, the patient and their resident physician.
 These sessions allow residents to connect with their patients and experience a valuable part of mental healthcare.